0robustus1/fastaccess/README.md

 Since the methods you will use fastaccess on, will usually generate content, it might be possible, that you want to use multiple versions of this content frequently without resorting to another method.
-You can achieve this by setting argument-groups:
+You can achieve this by setting argument-groups, which is an array in which each element (an argument group) refers to the arguments passed to the method in this version:

 ```ruby
   acts_with_fastaccess_on :markdown_with_opts, :versions => [